-Completed Online Application for Graduate Programs (please visit the Office of Admissions website for fee information: http://www.georgiahealth.edu/Admissions/)
+Completed Online Application for Graduate Programs.
+Please check the Office of Academic Admissions website for fee information: http://www.gru.edu/Admissions/

 GPA: Minimum overall undergraduate GPA of 3.0 on a 4.0 scale.

 Transcript/Credential Evaluation of Foreign Transcripts: An official, professional course-by-course evaluation based on official transcripts and documents is required for all foreign educational transcripts and documents from one of the following three credentials evaluation services: Josef Silny & Associates, Inc., World Education Services (WES), Educational Credential Evaluators, Inc. (ECE).
+Silny and WES are recommended.
 Official evaluations based on unofficial transcripts, documents, or copies will not satisfy this requirement.

-References: Recommendations from three individuals are required.
-Referees should be individuals (usually college professors) qualified to critically assess the applicants prior academic, employment, artistic, research and/or clinical experience and qualifications (as applicable) as well as the applicants potential as a graduate student in the field/program selected.
+References: Recommendations (which include a reference form and letter of recommendation) from three individuals are required.
+Referees should be individuals qualified to critically assess the applicant’s prior academic (usually college professors), employment, artistic, research and/or clinical experience (clinical or research supervisor/mentor) and qualifications (as applicable) as well as the applicant’s potential as a graduate student in the field/program selected.

 Program Specific Requirements

-Undergraduate or graduate chemistry course with a minimum grade of B within the last 5 years.
+Undergraduate or graduate chemistry course with a minimum grade of “B”.

 Personal Interview: Interviews by invitation only.
 Applicants will be selected for an interview based on an initial review of submitted application materials.
 Selected applicants will be notified directly by the program.